Grttyjwnchzstk/100-days-of-code/log.md

 **Day 6 Progress**: <br>
 - Learned a little more about how to format text in this very log!

 **Thoughts:** It's going to take a long time just to find my rhythm.
-I think I'm going to just try my best to focus on completing FCC's Responsive Web Certification and App Academy's Full Stack Prep Course. <br>
+I think I'm going to just try my best to focus on completing FCC's Responsive Web Certification and App Academy's Full Stack Prep Course.
+I just want to get out of this beginner phase.<br>

 **Link(s) to work**<br>
 1. [freeCodeCamp Profile](https://www.freecodecamp.org/grttyjwnchzstk)